soupi/learn-haskell-blog-generator/mdbook-src/chapter_02d.md

 ```

 The `<expression>` is the thing we want to unpack, and the `pattern`
-is how it actually looks like.
+is it's concrete shape.
 For example:

 ```hs
 getBodyContentString :: HtmlBodyContent -> String